Here you can find answers to the questions we get asked most frequently.

 I don’t have the budget to do the full garden now, can we do it in phases?

-The garden build can be done in phases.
+The garden actual build can be done in phases if it is a large garden.
 The design we have created then becomes the ‘blueprint’ for future phases of the project.
-However, please bear in mind that you are likely to incur additional costs, as contractors may charge demobilisation fees, and re-mobilisation fees.
+For smaller gardens, it is more cost-effective to build the garden in one go.

 Depending on the amount of time that has lapsed between each construction phase, contractors will also need to revise their material costs as these vary over time, depending on market conditions.